ArenKDesai/Aren-s-Notes/graphics lec.md

 Light details can be metallic (specular is same color) or plastic (specular is white).

 ## Rotations
 Rotations are a rigid transformation that preserve distances and handedness.
-They're also linear transformations from orthonormal matrices that preserve
+They're also linear transformations from orthonormal matrices with a positive determinant.